Marssenger Leads The Approval Of The Project Research And Industrialization Demonstration Of Key Technologies For Personalized Diet Digital Design And...

+data-text="Marssenger Leads the Approval of the Project "Research and Industrialization Demonstration of Key Technologies for Personalized Diet Digital Design and Intelligent Manufacturing"" data-link=" Leads the Approval of the Project "Research and Industrialization Demonstration of Key Technologies for Personalized Diet Digital Design and Intelligent Manufacturing"" class="whatsapp">Shar

-Media OutReach Newswire - 2 September 2024 - Recently, the project "Research and Industrialization Demonstration of Key Technologies for Personalized Diet Digital Design and Intelligent Manufacturing" led by Marssenger, has officially been approved as a key national R&D project under the14th Five-Year Plan.
+HAINING, CHINA - media OutReach Newswire - 2 September 2024 - Recently, the project 'Research and Industrialization Demonstration of Key Technologies for Personalized Diet Digital Design and Intelligent Manufacturing' led by Marssenger, has officially been approved as a key national R&D project under the14th Five-Year Plan.

 These two achievements are the government's acknowledgments of Marssenger's long-term commitment to research and development and innovation.
 These honors recognize Marssenger continuous efforts to expand in the field of kitchen health.